Top online payment options in Nigeria

 Like Western Union, World Remit is a reliable company that allows you to receive direct payment for your products and services right into your Nigerian bank accounts

-Formerly known as Transferwise, in recent times, Wise has been providing a very useful alternative for users in Africa, seeking an online platform to carry out international transactions.
+Founded in the UK and formerly known as Transferwise, in recent times, Wise has been providing a very useful alternative for users in Africa, seeking an online platform to carry out international transactions.

 It is a peer to peer platform that has gradually become a fast and reliable gateway for international transactions in most developing countries.
 As a freelancer, entrepreneur or service vendor in Africa, you can receive international payment in Nigeria, using wise.com.